TanishaVerma-08/TanishaVerma-08/README.md

 An Aspiring Data Scientist,
 I'm a pre-final year student pursuing Bachelor's degree in BE CSE AI & ML.
 I have an intense fascination for data science and am eager to start a career in this exciting industry.

-🌟 I am particularly interested in leveraging data science to solve real-world problems and drive data-informed decision-making.
+🌟 I am particularly interested in leveraging **data science** to solve **real-world problems** and drive **data-informed decision-making**.
 I am currently seeking opportunities to apply my skills in a professional setting, collaborate with like-minded individuals, and contribute to the success of a data-driven organization.

 📚 As an avid learner, I am committed to staying updated with the latest advancements in data science through continuous self-study and participation in online courses.
 I am also open to mentorship and guidance from experienced professionals in the field.